asartalo/troupe/README.md

 Known Issues
 ------------

-- Importing tar and tar.gz archives are currently buggy.
+- This code has currently been tested on Linux (Ubuntu) and Mac OS X only.
-- This code has currently been tested on Linux (Ubuntu) only.
+- Troupe will not work for environments that doesn't support creating symbolic links.
+Windows Vista and Windows 7 seem to support this but Troupe hasn't been tested on those platforms yet.

 Help Out
 --------